LostDaemon/pawnshop/PawnShopClient/Assets/Resources/UI/easiest-unity-tabs-controller/README.md

 - Ensure first element in tab list is configured correctly
 - Check that first tab's Tab Content exists

+### Color Issues

+- Verify TextMeshPro components are attached to buttons
+- Check that tab colors are properly set in inspector
+- Ensure highlight color is visible against your UI theme

 ### Console Errors